 - Both standard hardware and software utilized by one or two people is usually passed quickly through the process.

 - EIT submitted for review with a VPAT is usually processed within 5-7 business days unless vendors or EIT testing requires additional time.

 - EIT submitted without a VPAT is processed as quickly as possible although there may be delays related to obtaining sufficient information for review.

-EIT accessibility is currently defined by two standards – Section 508 for most categories and Sectipn 508 plus WCAG 2.0 AA for websites and programs.
-The software industry has standardized on VPATs (Voluntary Product Accessibility Templates) form which allow a vender to list their product's accessibility according to each section of relevant 508 standards.
+EIT accessibility is currently defined by two standards – Section 508 for most categories and Section 508 plus WCAG 2.0 AA for websites and programs.
+The software industry has standardized on VPAT (Voluntary Product Accessibility Templates) forms which allows a vender to list their product's accessibility according to each section of relevant 508 standards.
 VPATs are obtained from and filled out by the software vendors.